-Through February 28, Fundranker’s Top Eight Model Portfolio narrowly trailed the tech-heavy Nasdaq Composite Index (as measured by Fidelity’s Nasdaq Composite Index Fund) but outperformed the broad S&P 500 Index (as measured by Fidelity’s Spartan 500 Index Fund - Investor Class):
+Through March 31, Fundranker’s Top Eight Model Portfolio narrowly trailed the tech-heavy Nasdaq Composite Index (as measured by Fidelity’s Nasdaq Composite Index Fund) and significantly trailed the broad S&P 500 Index (as measured by Fidelity’s Spartan 500 Index Fund - Investor Class):

 Fidelity Select Fundranker’s Top Eight Model Portfolio had a banner year in 2013, setting 85 new bull market highs.
 Early on in those new bull market highs, on March 8, 2013, the Top Eight Model Portfolio hit a new all-time high, its first since June 23, 2008, and it went on to set a total of 64 new all-time highs in 2013.

 In 2013, stocks put in their best year since way back in the dot-com bull market.
 On a total return basis, as measured by Fidelity’s Spartan 500 Index Fund - Investor Class, the S&P 500 Index gained 32.251% in 2013, the best it has done since it gained 33.628% on a total return basis in 1997.

 The Nasdaq Composite Index had an even better year.
 On a total return basis, as measured by Fidelity’s Nasdaq Composite Index Fund, it gained 39.746% in 2013.
 It closed out 2013 at a bull market high, but not at an all-time high, which it set way back in 2000, shortly before the top blew off the dot-com bull market.